“Baby Proofing” Your Home When Your Child Is Blind or Low Vision

 - Tape down the edges of small rugs—or better yet, remove the rugs—so they don’t suddenly slip out from under your toddler.

 - Remember to keep room, closet, and cabinet doors closed so your child won’t bump into them.
-She may not be able to see these as she moves about a room, and if she’s come to expect them to be closed, she might get hurt if she suddenly encountered an open or partially open door or drawer.
+Your child may not be able to see these as they moves about a room.

 - Remind everyone in the family to put away toys, clothes, and other belongings and not leave them on the floor where they could be tripped over.
-A child with low vision or blindness may not see items on the floor, even when there is good contrast.
+A child with blindness or low vision may not see items on the floor, even when there is good contrast.
 Keeping walkways clear will be important for your child’s safety throughout her life.

 - Keep glass and other fragile items such as lamps in a protected place—for example, in a corner blocked off by chairs on either side that your toddler can’t yet climb.